asad-sangla/sqlopsstudio/docs/carbon/releases/private-preview.md

 Project "Carbon" embraces 'open source' nature and shares feature previews from its early shape.
 The source code will be published as a public open source project soon.
 Currently implemented "Carbon" features are roughly in two engineering states.

 * **Punch-through**: Engineering focus is on **getting things up and running** in the service and API layers first.
-UX design is not implemented or in prcess at an early stage.
+UX design is not implemented or in process at an early stage.
 Lots of rooms for bold changes through customer feedback and contributions.

 * **Alpha / Beta**: Functional scenarios and UX designs are implemented.
 Fit & finish is in process.
 Features still require various refinements through customer feedback.